West Frisian grammar: Comparative and superlative

-The comparative and superlative forms can also be formed with the words mear and meast, though this is far rarer than in English and usually only occurs in adjectives that would be hard to pronounce if formed regularly or already end in "-er" or "-st".
+The comparative and superlative forms can also be formed with the words mear and meast, though this is far rarer than in English and usually only occurs with adjectives that would be hard to pronounce if formed regularly or already end in "-er" or "-st".
 Also rarely, an even higher superlative degree can be formed with the prefix "alder-" alongside the suffix "-ste", as in the phrase de aldergrutst "the very biggest".

 Verbs

 West Frisian verbs inflect for person, number, tense, and mood.

 There are only two inflected tenses, present and past.
 Other tenses are formed using auxiliary and modal verbs.

 There are also only two moods, indicative and imperative, with the imperative only being used in the second person.

 There are 3 groups of verbs: weak, strong and irregular verbs.
-Strong verbs are those that change to past tense with ablaut, or a change in the vowel stem.
+Strong verbs are those that change to past tense with ablaut, i.e. a change in the stem vowel.
 Weak verbs follow one of two paradigms, depending on whether their ending is "-e" or "-je".